peterfoxflick/OldWebsite/_projects/2019-9-27-Canvas_Quiz_Printer.md

 After a working HTML document was created I went back and added some Bootstrap styling and imported in the quiz title.
 This greatly increased the look and feel of the quiz.

 While no particular part of this project was extremely complicated, the project as a whole served the purpose of filling a common need.
 It goes to show that a simple program can solve our larger problems.
+You can read more about how I made it on [my blog](http://peterfoxflick.com/learn/2019-09-28-Canvas_Quiz_Printer/).